siret-junior/somhunter/extractor/README.md

   vid="${fn%%_s*}"
   vid="${vid#v}"
   dirname="/PATH/TO/SOMHUNTER/public/thumbs/$vid"
-  mkdir -p "$dirname"
+  mkdir -v -p "$dirname"
-  cp "$path" "$dirname"
+  cp -v "$path" "$dirname"
-  echo "$vid/$fn"
-done |tee /PATH/TO/SOMHUNTER/data/MyDataset.keyframes.dataset
+done
 ```

-Replace the `/PATH/TO/...` as required for your setup.
-Finally, point the SOMHunter `config.json` to the newly created `MyDataset.keyframes.keyframes`.
+Replace the paths `/PATH/TO/...` as required for your setup.
+Finally, point the SOMHunter `config.json` to the newly created `MyDataset.dataset`.

-Several other files are necessary for proper loading of the datasets, but they are the same for all datasets, so you can use the ones supplied with the ITEC dataset:
+The following files are also necessary for proper loading of the datasets, but you can re-use the ones supplied with the ITEC dataset as their content is the same for all datasets:
 - `txt_bias-2048floats.bin`
 - `txt_weight-11147x2048floats.bin`
 - `word2idx.txt`